gacerioni/redis-quick-cluster-bootstrapper/README.md

 [![Watch the video](https://img.youtube.com/vi/qrhzZz5s9VI/0.jpg)](https://youtu.be/qrhzZz5s9VI)

+## Running the Go Demo (tescontainers) passing an specific Redis Server version (good feature for CI)

+This repository includes a Go demo program that creates a Redis cluster from scratch (testcontainers) and interacts with the Redis cluster.\
+It uses testcontainers.com to run my custom redis oss image, in order to illustrate how we could run this from a CI Pipeline.

+Please remember that if you were using Harness or Drone.io, this would be a simple Background Service step.

+You can pick an specific Redis version and the script will do its best to find the proper release in the Redis Registry.\
+We could also make redis from scratch, with the source code, but this might be an overkill or Plan B. :smile:

+### Running the Go Demo

+1. Navigate to the `go-demo` directory:
+    ```bash
+    cd go-demo-testcontainers
+    ```

+2. Fetch Go dependencies:
+    ```bash
+    go mod tidy
+    ```

+3. Run the demo program - this example runs the cluster @ version `6.2.11`:
+    ```bash
+    REDIS_VERSION=6.2.11 go run main.go
+    ```

 ## How to Use

 ### 1. Download and Run the Bootstrap Script (local docker required for now)